 10:00am–6:00pm, Pier 86

-Activities and displays by FIRST Robotics, NASA’s Jet Propulsion Laboratory, Con Edison, Amateur Astronomers Association of New York, Museum educators and Coca-Cola.
+Activities and displays by FIRST Robotics, NASA’s Jet Propulsion Laboratory, Con Edison, Amateur Astronomers Association of New York, Museum educators, National Space Society of New York and Coca-Cola.

 Final Frontier Design